+Number of Shares

+Beneficially Owned

+Present or Controlled or

+Name and Positions and Directed, Directly

-Name and Jurisdiction of Residence Present Positions and Offices With the Company Director Since Principal Occupation for Last Five Years Number of Shares Beneficially Owned or Controlled or Directed, Directly or Indirectly as at April 26, 2024 David W. Ross ^{(1),} (2), (3) Calgary, Alberta, Canada Chair of the Board and Secretary November 14, 2006 Counsel to Burnet, Duckworth & Palmer LLP.
-NIL
+Jurisdiction of Offices With Principal Occupation or Indirectly as at

+Residence the Company Director Since for Last Five Years May 1, 2024

+David W. Ross (1) , Chair of the November 14, Counsel to Burnet, Duckworth & NIL

+(2), (3) Board and 2006 Palmer LLP.

+Secretary